meganrogge/template-string-converter/README.md

 # Template String Converter

-This extension converts a string to a template string when `"${"` is typed.
+This Visual Studio Code extension converts a string to a template string when `"${"` is typed.

 ![typing a dollar sign then open curly brace within a string converts the quotes to backticks](https://raw.githubusercontent.com/meganrogge/template-string-converter/master/src/images/demo.gif)